citygml4j/citygml-tools/README.md

 Use the `-u` parameter to pass the username or UID of your current host's user to set the correct file permissions on generated files in the mounted directory.

+#### Technical details
+The citygml-tools image uses [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin) OpenJDK binaries for Alpine Linux to keep the resulting images small.
+Additionally, it is written as multi-stage image, which means the "JDK image" is only used for building, while the final application gets wrapped in a smaller "JRE image".

+By default, the container process is executed as non-root user.
+The default working directory inside the container is `/data`.

 ## Building
 citygml-tools uses [Gradle](https://gradle.org/) as build system.
 To build the program from source, clone the repository to your local machine and run the following command from the root of the repository.